EDITORIAL: Deadlines are an integral part of any election

 Late mail ballots slow the count, undermine public confidence in the system.

-Election “day” has come and gone, but election officials in Nevada must still count ballots through Saturday.
-Nevada law mandates that mail ballots postmarked by Tuesday be tallied as long as they are received within four days of the election.
+Tuesday has come and gone, but election officials in Nevada are still counting ballots.
+Nevada law mandates that mail ballots postmarked by Election Day be tallied as long as they are received within four days of the election.

 The Nevada Supreme Court has also liberally interpreted the law to allow election officials to count unpostmarked ballots that arrive in the mail by Friday despite the clear language of the statute requiring a postmark to ensure validity.

-This system — created by legislative Democrats as a COVID emergency measure, but later made permanent because they believe it provides them with advantages to exploit — leads to inevitable delays and fuels conspiracy theories, particularly when votes received after voting has closed end up swaying the results one way of the other.
+The current system — created by legislative Democrats as a COVID emergency measure but later made permanent because they believe it provides them with advantages to exploit — leads to inevitable delays and fuels conspiracy theories, particularly when votes received after voting has closed end up swaying the results one way or the other.

 “Congress statutorily designated a singular ‘day for the election’ of members of Congress and the appointment of presidential electors,” wrote a unanimous three-judge panel of the 5th U.S. Circuit Court of Appeals.
 “Text, precedent and historical practice confirm this ‘day for the election’ is the day by which ballots must be both cast by voters and received by state officials.”